shawnr/practical-javascript/the-document-object-model/93-modifying-elements-in-the-dom.md

 # Modifying Elements
-Now that we've explored how to select and retrieve elements from the DOM, we will move on to how to modify these elements.
-Modifying elements in the DOM, or adding/removing elements to/from the DOM, is crucial to creating a responsive experience for users.
-Users expect that if they interact with a page it will change: links will light up, buttons will click down, text will change, notifications will come and go, and their actions will have an effect.

-Our pages should engage the user at all times in ways that are meaningful, predictable, and regular.
-If a user clicks "save" there should be suitable feedback to let the user know that the item has been saved.
-This helps the user understand what has happened and it matches what the user anticipated would happen.
-The next time the user clicks "save" the same interaction should unfold.
-This shows regularity in the interface.

-Of course, making broad statements about how things _should_ happen on a web page is one thing.
-Building those features is often another matter entirely.
-Let's take a look at how we can begin that task.
+In addition to adding and removing elements from the DOM, it's important to be able to alter elements to reflect changes, updates, and other system status.

-For the following examples, refer to the following HTML markup for a contact list:
+For the following examples, refer to this HTML markup for a contact list:

 ```html
 <ul id="contact-list">